- Dissolve Air Floatation Pumps that operate without compressed air, pressure vessels or static mixers

 Serving Georgia, Tennessee, Alabama, North Carolina, South Carolina, and Florida

-Temporary wastewater treatment plants or emergency wastewater treatment upgrades are often required when old treatment systems fail or require upgrades to meet stricter effluent guidelines.
+Temporary wastewater treatment plants or emergency wastewater treatment are often required when treatment systems require repairs or upgrades to meet stricter effluent guidelines or increased loadings.

-Remtech provides emergency wastewater treatment systems that can be mobilized to your facility within hours to keep you facility in compliance when a new plant is being designed, constructed or simply provide an emergency or permanent upgrade to keep your facility in compliance.
+Remtech provides emergency mobile wastewater treatment systems that can be mobilized to your facility within hours to keep you facility in compliance when maintenance is required or a new plant is being designed, constructed or simply provide an emergency or permanent upgrade to keep your facility in compliance.

 Emergency Wastewater Treatment Plant Upgrades